Glenn Hoddle Academy: Jerez Industrial

 Many of the academy players were on the books of Spanish fourth division side Jerez Industrial CF during the 2009–10 and 2010–11 season.

 In summer 2010, the academy saved the club from financial extinction by signing a five-year deal to manage the football side of the operation.
 Eight players joined on loan for the second half of the 2009/10 season, six English players and also two Irish players.
 The academy stepped in to save Jerez from bankruptcy.
 In their final pre-season friendly against Xerez B, eight of the starting 11 were English or Irish.
 Jerez won the match 2–0.

 With the players owed wages and the club fighting for its survival before Hoddle assumed control of the football side of operations, a loan of around £160,000 was made so that the club could pay off debts and continue trading.

 Hoddle does not sit on the bench during games, acting as a director of football while his coaches, Graham Rix, Nigel Spackman and Dave Beasant, rotate match day duties two games at a time, working alongside Enrique Caballero.
 Hoddle does not hold a position at the club and will have an overseeing role.

 In March 2011, the academy terminated the agreement with Jerez Industrial due to the club's failure to repay the loans it owed to the academy.

-The Facility

-The players stay in luxury villas on the grounds and they are given free accommodation, meals and spending money.
-Each player is said to cost the academy £50,000 a year.